r-isachenko/2021-DGM-MIPT-course/README.md

-# 2021-DGM-MIPT-course
+# Deep Generative Models course, MIPT, 2021

+## Description
-The course is devoted to modern generative models in the application to computer vision.
+The course is devoted to modern generative models (mostly in the application to computer vision).

-We will study 4 main classes of generative models:
+We will study the following types of generative models:
 - autoregressive models,
 - latent variable models,
 - normalization flow models,
 - adversarial models,
-- diffusion models
+- diffusion models.

 Special attention is paid to the properties of various classes of generative models, their interrelationships, theoretical prerequisites and methods of quality assessment.